jlapugot/jlapugot.github.io/README.md

 - Start with the problem, not the solution
 - Use concrete, relatable analogies
-- Be explicit about mappings
-- Acknowledge where analogies break down
+- Compare and contrast clearly (use tables)
-- Include practical examples
+- Include minimal but practical code examples
+- Focus on interview-relevant talking points
-- Keep it concise but complete
+- Keep it concise: 5-10 minutes read time
+- No fluff, just essential knowledge

 ## Deployment